execas/execas.github.io/_posts/2019-03-27-how-stuff-is-stored-on-the-stack.md

 $2 = (void *) 0x7fffffffe290
 </div>

-> Note: The difference between the hexadecimal values 290 to 270 is 32 in decimal.
+> Note: The difference between the hexadecimal values 290 and 270 is 32 in decimal.

 ```
 memory: